AY2425S2-CS2103T-T12-2/tp/docs/DeveloperGuide.md

 - 2a.
 The list is empty.
     - Use case ends.
 - 3a.
 The given index is invalid.
     - 3a1.
-ACaringBook shows an error message.
+System shows an error message.
+    - 3a2.
+User input a valid index.
-    - Use case resumes at step 2.
+    - Use case resumes at step 3.

 ---

-### Use case: View list of patients
+### Use case: View list of patients/staffs

 **MSS**

-1. User requests to view a list of patients.
+1. User requests to view a list of patients/staffs.
-2. ACaringBook displays all patients in a tabular format.
+2. System displays all patients/staffs in a tabular format.

 **Use case ends.**

-**Extensions**

-- 2a.
-No patients are found in the ACaringBook.
-    - 2a1.
-ACaringBook displays "No patient data is found."
-    - Use case ends.
-- 2b.
-Patient data is corrupted.
-    - 2b1.
-ACaringBook displays "Patient data corrupted!"
-    - Use case ends.

 ---

-### Use case: Add healthcare staff contact
+### Use case: Find contacts by name

 **MSS**

-1. User requests to add a new healthcare staff contact.
+1. User requests to find a contact by name.
-2. ACaringBook validates the input details.
+2. System validates the input.
-3. ACaringBook stores the staff contact.
-4. ACaringBook confirms the successful addition.
+3. System shows a list of contacts matches the name.

 **Use case ends.**

-**Extensions**

-- 2a.
-The input format is incorrect.
-    - 2a1.
-ACaringBook shows an error message.
-    - 2a2.
-User re-enters the correct details.
-    - Use case resumes at step 2.
-- 3a.
-The staff contact already exists in the ACaringBook.
-    - 3a1.
-ACaringBook rejects the entry and displays an error message: "Duplicate entry.
-This contact already exists."
-    - Use case ends.
+---

-### Use case: Delete healthcare staff contact
+### Use case: Find contacts by department

 **MSS**

-1. User requests to delete a healthcare staff contact.
+1. User requests to find contacts by department.
-2. ACaringBook validates the input staff name.
+2. System validates the input.
-3. ACaringBook checks if the staff exists.
-4. ACaringBook deletes the contact.
-5. ACaringBook confirms the successful deletion.
+3. System shows a list of contacts matches the department.

 **Use case ends.**

+---

+### Use case: Find healthCare staff contacts by role

+**MSS**

+1. User requests to find healthcare staff contacts by role.
+2. System validates the input.
+3. System shows a list of contacts matches the department.

+**Use case ends.**

+---

+### Use case: Add remark to a contact

+**MSS**

+1. User requests to add remark to a contact.
+2. System validates the input.
+3. System adds the remark to the contact and shows remark has been added successfully.

 **Extensions**

 - 2a.
-The input staff name is missing.
+The input remark is invalid.
     - 2a1.
-ACaringBook shows an error message: "Error: Missing required fields.
-Format: delete staff NAME."
+System shows an error message.
     - 2a2.
-User re-enters the correct staff name.
+User re-enters a valid remark.
     - Use case resumes at step 2.

-- 3a.
-The staff member with the provided name does not exist.
-    - 3a1.
-ACaringBook shows an error message: "Error: Staff contact not found.
-Name: John_Doe does not exist."
-    - Use case ends.
-- 4a.
-An error occurs while deleting the staff contact.
-    - 4a1.
-ACaringBook shows an error message: "Error: Failed to delete the staff contact.
-Please try again."
-    - Use case ends.
+**Use case ends.**

 ---

-*{More to be added}*

 ### Non-Functional Requirements